adamburich/SGTAPLogger/README.md

 <h1>xAPI Logger plugin for Unity</h1>

-For detailed documentation see https://adamburich.github.io/SGTAPLogger/
+For detailed documentation and overview see https://adamburich.github.io/SGTAPLogger/

 For a tutorial on integration with non Cerebrum games see https://youtu.be/0uVHWmJ1gGk